Ombre Nails: 14 Gradient Ideas Worth Saving

 Rose gold ombre

 White or nude base fading into rose gold chrome at the tips.
-The metallic end of the ombre is the most photogenic version of the trend in 2026.
+The metallic end creates a reflective gradient that reads clearly in photos.

 Bold and summer ombre